How to Reduce Inflammation with Arthritis Diet Recipes

 - Nutrition Nuggets: important information about nutrient-rich ingredients in each recipe

 How to reduce inflammation is an important topic.
 As the second most frequently reported chronic condition in the U.S.*, arthritis can strike at any age.
 There is a correlation between food and arthritis.
-The family-friendly recipes throughout the book are made of ingredients that work to alleviate arthritic symptom.
+The family-friendly recipes in the book are made of ingredients that work to alleviate arthritic symptom.
 Symptons such as joint inflammation, fatigue and nausea.
 Can certain foods ease arthritis symptoms?
-This practical arthritis cookbook is designed to focus on foods to help minimize the effects of arthritis.
+This practical arthritis cookbook focuses on foods to help minimize the effects of arthritis.
 The book includes easy-to-follow, mainstream, time-friendly and super-satisfying recipes.
 Download on Kindle or Nook

 For more information, visit About Holly or The Healthy Cooking Blog for more recipes and tips.